This post has already been read 23040 times!

 You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me.
 But you are not willing to come to Me that you may have life.
 John 5:39-40, New King James Version

 It also made its theme clear.
-While there are many tales narrated by the bible, one thing remains clear from start to finish: Humans caught in a crossfire between powerful adversaries and one of them, God, is offering redemption/salvation.
+While there are many tales narrated by the bible, one thing remains clear from start to finish: Humans caught in a crossfire between powerful adversaries and one of them, a loving God, is offering redemption/salvation.

 The bible says the devil rebelled and continues to rebel against God and dragged humans along to be involved in this godly battle he started.